 The reason behind this is that the material along the bend undergoes deformation (stretched and compressed) when you bend it.
 It means that you can not just use the length of your final component in your design of the flat pattern for that component.

-Note:- The length of the flat pattern can be calculated by BA also as I mentioned in my previous post.
+[Note:- The length of the flat pattern can be calculated by BA also as we mentioned in our previous post.]

 What is Bend Deduction

-Bend Deduction is actually the measurement of the length that you will have to deduct from the total length of the flanges of the final sheet metal component, in order to get the correct length of the flat pattern that you need to create for that component.
+Bend Deduction is the measurement of the length that you will have to deduct from the total length of the flanges of the final sheet metal component in order to get the correct length of the flat pattern that you need to create for that component.

 In Fig.2, you can see the Bend Deduction (BD) indicated with the orange color.
 ‘L’ is the length of the flat pattern of the finished component.
 This figure clearly indicates that the length of the flat pattern (L) is equal to the difference between the sum of the flange lengths (A & B) and the value of the Bend Deduction (BD).

 Now the question is how to calculate this value of BD.
-Now I am coming to this point.
+Now we are coming to this point.
 You can calculate this value for different values of the available parameters (Sheet Thickness, Bend Angle, Inside Bend radius, etc.) Keep reading…

 Bend Deduction Calculator